hussam-a/Hussam-Shell/README.md

 Wraps around standard UNIX shell and provides more features

 ##Features:
-- Choosing to wait for command to process (the child process) or not.
+- Choosing to wait for command to finish processing or not.
 - History Feature
   * type "history" to view command history
   * type "! !" to execute last command